MrHsiehVCS/unit4-pp/README.md

 3. change the `int` output to show the proper output.
   - ex: `You both picked Rock.
 Its a tie!`, or `You picked Rock, and the Computer picked Paper.
 You lose!`
 4. add a loop of some sort that repeats this over and over, asking the user if they want to continue.
-  - Have the loop exit when
+  - Have the loop exit based on the user input
+  - ex: `Would you like to play again?
+(Y)es or (N)o:`
+5. add variables to keep track of how many wins/ties/losses the player has experienced.
+  - print these out at the right time, with the correct format
+  - ex: `You have 0 wins and 3 losses and 1 ties`

-Your output should look like the **Sample Run** below.
+Once you are done, your output should look like the **Sample Run** below.
+The sample output includes player input.

 ### PART B Sample Run